LOCATION/DELIVERY MODES & START DATES

 As an Industrial Engineering Technologist, graduates will be able to:

-- Formulate efficiency improvement plans using lean manufacturing techniques.
+- Drive efficiency using lean manufacturing and continuous improvement methods.

-- Improve mechanical systems by employing mechanical engineering knowledge and skills.
+- Improve mechanical systems using engineering expertise and practical insight.

 CURRICULUM